CiscoSE/Posturing-Anytime-Anywhere/README.md

 | ----------- | ----------- |
 *posturingAA.py* :| This is the first script to execute.
 All the end points in a group will be segregated into Two groups.|
 *IsolateEP.py* | This will Isolate the endpoints in the newly created child group.|
 StopIsolation.py | This is to unblock an endpoint.
 Will be executed by user.
-But should be from server only.
-As the script will be using the files created while posturing.
+As the script will be using the files created while posturing, should be executed from server only.
 As an example create a webpage and call this python script on click of a button.
-User has to enter the 'hostname'.
-If use can not share the unblock code provide in islationdata.txt |
+If user faces any issue,  share the unblock code provide in islationdata.txt |